 He graduated in Geology at the UFPE and got his Master's degree in Geosciences at the Unicamp.
-Nowadays, he integrates the DINO lab's team as a researcher.
+He is currently a Ph.D. at the latter. candidate Nowadays, he integrates the DINO lab's team as a researcher.
 He is also a research fellow at the Sociedade de História Natural, Portugal, and at the Laboratório de Paleoecologia e Paleoicnologia, UFSCar, Brazil.
-His research focus is in petrography, paleohistology, and morphometry of dinosaur and other tetrapods.
+His research focus is on petrography, paleohistology, and morphometry of dinosaur and other fossil tetrapods.

 Gabriel L. Gomes